elastic/logstash/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Type of change
 Please label this PR with one of the following labels, depending on the scope of your change:
-- Bug
+- bug
-- Enhancement
+- enhancement
-- Breaking change
+- breaking change
-- Deprecation
 -->

 ## What does this PR do?

 <!-- Mandatory
 Explain here the changes you made on the PR.
 Please explain the WHAT: patterns used, algorithms implemented, design architecture, message processing, etc.

+Example:
+  Expose 'xpack.monitoring.elasticsearch.proxy' in the docker environment variables and update logstash.yml to surface this config option.

+  This commit exposes the 'xpack.monitoring.elasticsearch.proxy' variable in the docker by adding it in env2yaml.go, which translates from being an environment
+  variable to a proper yaml config.

+  Additionally, this PR exposes this setting for both xpack monitoring & management to the logstash.yml file.
 -->

 ## Why is it important?

 <!-- Mandatory
-Explain here the WHY, or the rationale/motivation for the changes.
+Explain here the WHY or the IMPACT to the user, or the rationale/motivation for the changes.

+Example:
+  This PR fixes an issue that was preventing the docker image from using the proxy setting when sending xpack monitoring information. and/or
+  This PR now allows the user to define the xpack monitoring proxy setting in the docker container.
 -->

 ## Checklist